testdouble/test_data/README.md

 If you find that your test suite is failing after adding `TestData.load` to your setup, don't panic!
-It probably means that you have test data and factory invocations that are violating unique validations or database constraints.
+It probably means that you have test data and factory invocations that are, when combined, violating unique validations or database constraints.
+Depending on your situation (e.g. the size of your test suite, how well you understand the intentions of older tests) you might try to resolve these errors one-by-one, usually by updating the offending factories or editing your `test_data` database to ensure they steer clear of one another.
-Depending on your situation (e.g. the size of your test suite, implications of introducing changing old tests you might not understand) you might try to troubleshoot these errors case-by-case, usually by updating the offending factories or editing your `test_data` database to steer clear of one another.
+This can be tedious, however, and can undermine the completeness of either data source in the absence of the other.

-If your tests are failing after introducing `test_data` and it's not feasible to work through those failures for whatever reason, you can accomplish a clean segregation between your factory-dependent tests and your tests that rely on your `test_data` database by wrapping each test that depends on `factory_bot` with [TestData.truncate](#testdatatruncate) in a before-each hook and [TestData.rollback(:after_data_truncate)](#rolling-back-to-after-test-data-was-truncated) in an after-each hook, like this:
+If your tests are failing after introducing `test_data` and it's not desirable or feasible to work through the individual failures, you can accomplish a clean segregation between your factory-dependent tests and your tests that rely on `test_data` by wrapping each test that depends on `factory_bot` with [TestData.truncate](#testdatatruncate) in a before-each hook and [TestData.rollback(:after_data_truncate)](#rolling-back-to-after-test-data-was-truncated) in an after-each hook, like this: